swdrop/vs-archive-project/README.md

 # vs-archive-project

-Preliminary plans for the Vin Scelsa Archive Project, developed for future work in collaboration with Fordham University Libraries and WFUV.
+Preliminary plans for the Vin Scelsa Archive Project, developed for future work in collaboration with [Fordham University Libraries] (https://www.fordham.edu/resources/libraries/) and [WFUV] (wfuv.org).
 - The goal of the overall project is to reformat Vin's interview recordings and make them as accessible as copyright and storage will allow.
 - The goal of this GitHub repository is to capture metadata and transcriptions for the interviews as well as provide status and workflow documentation.